hainayanda/SwiftEnvironment/README.md

 ## Usage

-This library allow you to utilize `EnvironmentValues` as global managed Environment:
+This library allows you to utilize `EnvironmentValues` as global managed Environment:

 ```swift
 // provide environment as usual